apache/sling-old-svn-mirror/microsling/microsling-core/README.txt

 because I had a project skeleton around that takes advantage of JCR-955 to reuse some Jackrabbit servlets.

+The sling-api module must also be available in your local Maven repository.

 To build and run:

 1) Install a JDK 1.5 and Maven 2.0.7.